samuelbartels21/envygeeks.io/_posts/2013-06-24-mocking-activerecord-to-test-concerns.md

 When I first started working with Rails I had always thought that a lot of Rails people put too much into one spot, and not enough was extractable as independent modules that had dependencies on certain things (like `ActiveRecord` or a certain column and such.)
 I knew I wasn't original in my idea that things should be decoupled, but it seemed to me that it wasn't such a big idea within the Rails community at the time.

-In Rails 4 we finally saw people talking about it, split shit up and turn them into concerns, make your code more independent (though I don't remember if that was part of the full message over just making skinny models.)
-Still though, we never saw a way to mock `ActiveRecord` (that I was able to find at least.)
+In Rails 4 we finally saw people talking about it, split shit up and turn a lot of it into concerns, make your code more independent (though I don't remember if that was part of the full message over just making skinny models.)
+Still though, we never saw a way to mock `ActiveRecord` (that I was able to find.)
 So I ended up having to extract my oldest mocks over to Rails 4 so I that I could test the new (in path) concerns.

 ## Creating the helpers to Mock